teuk/mediabot_v3/README.md

 runtime Perl dependency set against that system Perl, verifies it through `install/cpan_install.sh --verify-only`, and exercises a fresh non-root configuration generation with `./configure --sync-only --skip-db --skip-cpan --yes`.
-The CI-only `cpanm` local library is an acceleration/isolation mechanism;
-the supported operator installation path remains the CPAN flow described above.
-Database creation and live IRC connectivity remain end-to-end runtime checks rather than container-CI claims.
+It then starts the Debian 13 MariaDB server, executes the real `install/db_install.sh -c ...` fresh-database path with safe defaults, verifies that the private config remains owned by `mediabot` with mode `0600`, and runs `tools/check_schema_drift.pl --strict --types --indexes` through the generated application credentials.
+The CI-only `cpanm` local library is an acceleration/isolation mechanism; the supported operator installation path remains the CPAN flow described above.
+Live systemd deployment and IRC connectivity remain end-to-end runtime checks rather than container-CI claims.

 Optional but useful: